onflow/flow/flips/20210916-nft-metadata.md

 contentType: image/jpeg
 protocol: data

-The problem here is that the onChain image can be quite large and you might not want to resolve those every time you fetch down the Meida view.
-So what if we made a method on the struct that allow you to retrieve the data/content instead?
+The problem here is that the on-chain image can be quite large and you might not want to resolve those every time you fetch the media view.
+So what if we made a method on the struct that allowed you to retrieve the data/content instead?

 The same NFT author may also want expose other metadata about the artwork: